This is level 2: pick prime numbers in the range 17 to 37.

 More on this topic including lesson Starters, visual aids, investigations and self-marking exercises.

-Currently the fastest time for this level (Level 2) has been achieved by S07131 with a time of 0:05 (that is 5 seconds) on Wednesday, September 11, 2019.
+Currently the fastest time in the last month for this level (Level 2) has been achieved by Elsie Clarke28 with a time of 0:08 (that is 8 seconds) on Wednesday, June 29, 2022.
 Can you beat that?
 If you can make sure you claim a trophy because that is how fast times are officially recognised.